 Siem Reap restaurants have been groundbreaking when it comes to Cambodian cuisine, with some of the most inventive Cambodian food in the country being cooked up in their kitchens by creative young Cambodian chefs who are as serious about the environment and sustainability as they are about experimenting with their cuisine.

 Siem Reap has also been a pioneer as far as reducing its impact on the environment goes.
-And not just in the restaurant industry, although all of the restaurants, above, are eco-friendly, having taken action to minimise kitchen waste, recycle cooking oil, eliminate plastic straws, and reduce single-use plastics, among other measures.
+And not just in the restaurant industry, although all of the restaurants above are eco-friendly, having taken action to minimise kitchen waste, recycle cooking oil, eliminate plastic straws, and reduce single-use plastics, among other measures.

-Many of Cambodia‘s environmental organisations, social enterprises and eco-friendly businesses, some of which are currently expanding their initiatives and campaigns across the region and even beyond Asia – such as Refill Not Landfill, Plastic Free Southeast Asia, and Clean Green Cambodia – began in riverside Siem Reap.
+Many of Cambodia‘s environmental organisations, social enterprises and eco-friendly businesses, some of which are currently expanding their initiatives and campaigns across the region and even beyond Asia – such as Refill Not Landfill, Plastic Free Southeast Asia and Clean Green Cambodia – began in riverside Siem Reap.
 Together, they represent a growing green movement.

-For eco-conscious visitors to Siem Reap, eager to be greener travellers, this means you can dine guilt-free at these restaurants, sleep soundly in responsible eco-minded hotels such as Jaya House River Park, Templation, Shinta Mai, and Treeline, and if you’re eager to engage with local residents and give something back to the destination while you’re here, you can participate in activities such as tree-planting or learn new eco skills, such as crocheting plastic bags or making recycled paper.
+And if you’re eager to engage with local residents and give something back to the destination while you’re here, you can participate in activities such as tree-planting or learn new eco skills, such as crocheting plastic bags or making recycled paper.

 Lum Orng Farm to Table Restaurant and Siem Reap’s Growing Green Movement

 Opened in mid-2019 in a welcoming traditional wooden house in lush tropical gardens, at the end of a bumpy dirt track in a village on the edge of Siem Reap, chef Sothea Seng’s lovely Lum Orng farm to table restaurant represents a first for Cambodia.
-Lum Orng has an organic farm and kitchen gardens right across the road from the restaurant.
+Lum Orng has an organic farm and kitchen garden right across the road from the restaurant.

-While each chef has developed a distinct style of cuisine to the next, I called it New Cambodian Cuisine and argued that it was a movement because there was an energy about what they were doing and it felt like exciting times for Cambodia’s food scene.
-The chefs share the same goals and dreams of reinventing Cambodian cuisine while preserving and showcasing their culinary heritage.
-They had also aimed to do that in a way that was eco-friendly, sustainable and responsible.
+Although each chef has developed a distinct style of cuisine to the next, I called it New Cambodian Cuisine and argued that it was a movement because there’s a real energy about what the chefs are doing and it felt likes exciting times for Cambodia’s food scene.

 Not long after that story published, I found myself working as Asia Editor of a wonderful new series of books called Truth Love and Clean Cutlery, a guide to ‘good’ restaurants.
 I was tasked with selecting Southeast Asia restaurants that were not only serving up delicious food (that went without saying), but were sustainable, ethical, socially responsible, and cared about their customers, staff and communities, as much as their cuisine.